-Chart of the Month: Presidents and the US Economy
+Chart of the Month: The President & the Economy

 It is a presidential election year, and we are hearing many claims from candidates on how well the economy would do under their leadership, as well as accusations of how it would fare under their opponent.